NatronGitHub/Natron/Documentation/source/PythonReference/NatronGui/PyViewer.rst

 	:param viewIndex: :class:`int`

-Retrusn the currently  displayed view index.
+Returns the currently  displayed view index.
 This is the index in the multi-view combobox visible when the number of views in the project settings has been set to a value greater than 1.